CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 | Model 3 | Nationally aggregated | Nationally aggregated | National | National |

-We provide a metadata table alongside the forecasts that indicate notes on the wastewater data for each state, indicating if it does not have any wastewater data from the past 90 days.
-For states with minimal or delayed wastewater data, we will still fit Model 1, but the metadata will indicate that the wastewater data is likely insufficient to be inform the forecast.
+Alongside each forecast, we publish a corresponding metadata table with state-by-state notes on wastewater data status and model used.
+If a state has no wastewater data during the fitting period (the past 90 days), we fit Model 2 and indicate this in the metadata.
+If a state has minimal wastewater data or no recent wastewater measurements, we still fit Model 1, but we indicate in the metadata that the wastewater data may be insufficient to inform the forecast.

 ### Model components